Megan Roberts: 2016

 At the beginning of July, she competed at the Rio Olympic selection camp in Gatineau, Que.
 She came in 3rd (54.717) on Day 1 and 5th (54.250) on Day 2.
 She was named 1st alternate to the team.
-In August, she travelled with the Olympic team to Rio for the 2016 Summer Olympics.

 2017

 In February, Roberts competed at Elite Canada, she placed 4th in the all-arounds and won Gold on floor and 4th on beam in the Event Finals.

 2018

 In February, Roberts competed at Elite Canada, she placed 8th in the all-arounds.

 In May, Roberts competed at The Canadian National Championships, she placed 13th in the two day combined all-arounds.

 In September, Roberts started her NCAA career with the Georgia Gym Dogs.